 A simple scene using the Master Clip feature could be constructed like this:

-Note: Please keep in mind that scrubbing in the controlled director is not possible when using the Master Clip feature as the timing is set by the clip.
+Note: Scrubbing in the controlled director is not possible when using the Master Clip feature as the timing is set by the clip.
 Scrubbing is only supported in the director containing the clip.